chubin/wttr.in/README.md

 (it's not your location actually, becasue GitHub's CDN hides your real IP address with its own IP address, but it is still a live weather report in your language).

-You can specify the location, for that you want to get the weather information.
+You can specify the location, which you want to get the weather information for.
-If you omit the location name, you will get the information for your current location, based on your IP address.
+If you omit the location name, you will get the report for your current location, based on your IP address.

     $ curl wttr.in/London